Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 | 0.1 | 04/12/2019  |   Kalimuthu        | Initial version                   |

 # About this Manual
-This document provides general information about the Layer 2 Forwarding Enhancements feature implementation in SONiC.
+This document provides general information about the System Resource Monitoring Enhancements feature implementation in SONiC.
 # Scope
 This document describes the high level design of System Resource Monitoring Enhancements feature.
 Call out any related design that is not covered by this document